Rejecting Trump's foreign policy approach, Biden says 'America is back'

 Pennsylvania became the latest pivotal state on Tuesday to certify that Biden had won.
 The Nevada Supreme Court on Tuesday also confirmed Biden had won the state, sending the results to Nevada’s Democratic governor for final certification.

-Reporting by Trevor Hunnicutt, Humeyra Pamuk, David Morgan and Patricia Zengerle, Additional reporting by Michael Martina, David Brunnstrom, Doina Chiacu, Lisa Lambert, Karen Freifeld, Noeleen Walder and Tom Hals; Writing by Paul Simao and John Whitesides; Editing by Ross Colvin, Will Dunham and Peter Cooney
+Reporting by Trevor Hunnicutt, Humeyra Pamuk, David Morgan and Patricia Zengerle, Additional reporting by Michael Martina, David Brunnstrom, Doina Chiacu, Lisa Lambert, Karen Freifeld, Noeleen Walder and Tom Hals; Writing by Paul Simao and John Whitesides; Editing by Scott Malone, Will Dunham and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.